intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/folder-management/create-folder.md

 ---
 # Description

 `Create folder` action allows to create a folder as a child of selected folder.
-It can be executed from a foldersView component if user has appropriate permissions.
+It can be executed from Folders View component if user has appropriate permissions.

 # How to create a folder

-- Find a folder you are going to use as a parent folder in a foldersView component.
+- Find a folder you are going to use as a parent folder in Folders View component.
 Hover mouse over folder name and perform the right click:

   ![Folder actions button](./create-folder/images/react-ui-image1.png)